zcash/zips/draft-zip-hybrid-deferred-devfund.md

 ## Requirements

-**In-Protocol Lockbox Creation**: The ZIP must define the creation of an in-protocol lockbox where 20% of the Zcash block reward will be allocated post-November 2024 halving.
+**In-Protocol Lockbox Creation**: The ZIP must define the creation of an in-protocol lockbox where a percentage of the Zcash block reward will be allocated post-November 2024 halving.
 This lockbox will securely store funds until a disbursement mechanism is established in a future ZIP.